G-Node/python-neuroshare/README.md

 #G-Node Sphinx Styles

 This repo is home to the in-house [Sphinx](http://sphinx.pocoo.org) themes used by the [German INCF Node](http://www.g-node.org).
-Their basic design is derived from [Flask](http://flask.pocoo.org)'s beautiful documentation.
+Their basic design is derived from [Flask](http://flask.pocoo.org)'s documentation.
 If you want to use it in your projects, follow these steps:

-1. Set up a git submodule in your documentation folder under '_themes' that checks out the contents of this repository.
+1. Set up a git submodule in your documentation folder under '_themes' that checks out the contents of this repository, or copy the files by hand.

 2. Adjust your conf.py as follows:

-    `sys.path.append(os.path.abspath('_themes'))
+        sys.path.append(os.path.abspath('_themes'))
         html_theme_path = ['_themes']
         html_theme = 'gnode'`

-The following themes exist:
+The following themes currently exist:

-- 'gnode'
+- _gnode_
-- 'gnode_small' - Smaller version of the fully-fledged theme for one-page documentation.
+- _gnode_small_ - Smaller version of the fully-fledged theme for one-page documentation.

 Following the Flask themes, a number of options exist for the gnode_small theme: